TARGENE/targene-pipeline/paper.md

 # Statement of Need

-All existing software for the estimation of genetic effects are based on restrictive parametric models, usually assuming linearity.
-Because they cannot account for complex dependencies, the estimates they report can be biased if such complexity exists in the data.
-REGENIE has the benefit to fit a whole-genome model for each phenotype of interest but still assumes linearity and normality.
-DeepNull is a semi-parametric method which models non-linear covariate effects but still assumes genetic effects to be linear and does not allow complex interactions between covariates and genetic variants.
+All currently existing software for the estimation of genetic effects are based on parametric models, usually assuming linearity and normality.
+If these assumptions are violated, the effect sizes reported by these sofware will be biased.
+This can lead to spurious associations, hence inflating false discovery rates and leading to suboptimal resources allocation.
+We list here a few recent methods that address some of the limitations pointed out.
+REGENIE has the benefit to fit a whole-genome model for each phenotype of interest but still assumes linearity and normality [@mbatchou2021computationally].
+DeepNull is a semi-parametric method which models non-linear covariate effects but still assumes genetic effects to be linear and does not allow complex interactions between covariates and genetic variants [@mccaw2022deepnull].
 KnockoffGWAS, aims at controlling the false discovery rate in genome-wide association studies.
-It does not rely on strong parametric assumptions but does not estimate effect sizes.
+It does not rely on strong parametric assumptions but does not estimate effect sizes [@sesia2021false].

-# Mathematics

-# Citations

-# Figures
+# Mention

+TarGene
+- was used to evaluate the performance of semi-parametric estimators in real-world data scenarios using the the UK-Biobank in
+- is being used to discover causal genetic variants acting through biological mechanisms via interaction analyses

 # Acknowledgements

+This work was supported by the United Kingdom Research and Innovation (grant EP/S02431X/1), UKRI Centre for Doctoral Training in Biomedical AI at the University of Edinburgh, School of Informatics.

-# References
+# References {#references .unnumbered}